-C. SOME SUGGESTIONS FOR SEEKING FUNDING OUTSIDE OF YALE:
+SOME SUGGESTIONS FOR SEEKING FUNDING OUTSIDE OF YALE

 - 1. Plan as far ahead as possible.
 To completely and thoroughly pursue funding sources outside of Yale, you should actively be involved in the process for six months to a year. - 2.
 Be creative.
-You may want to combine efforts with groups and people outside of Yale beyond Alumni, Corporate Sponsors, Foundations, and Local Vendors.
+You may want to combine efforts with groups and people outside of Yale like alumni, corporate sponsors, foundations, and local vendors.
 Brainstorm about any and all other groups that may want to help: museums, similar student groups at other universities, etc. - 3.
 Look at organizations that are similar to yours.
 Did they have success pursuing sponsors?
 Why or why not?
 Which sponsors did they land?
 Use that information in crafting your solicitation process. - 4.
 Use any knowledge you may have or may come across to tailor your solicitation to a specific person, corporation, etc. For example, if the head of the company is Native American, you may want to point that out if your project involves something to do with Native Americans. - 5.
 Other people who may be able to help: University Librarians are very creative and experienced at searching for information about anything or anyone.

-D. WHAT ARE THE STEPS TO SOLICITING FUNDING OUTSIDE OF YALE?
+WHAT ARE THE STEPS TO SOLICITING FUNDING OUTSIDE OF YALE?

-An important note: This is the official procedure for soliciting funds outside of Yale.
+Note: This is the official procedure for soliciting funds outside of Yale.

-I. YOUR PLANNING
+I YOUR PLANNING

-- A. First, ask yourself several questions:

-- 1. What are your goals?

-- 2. What are your needs?

-- 3. What are your expected expenses and income?
+First, ask yourself, what are your goals, needs and expected expenses and income?
 Think through these questions carefully because they will determine the rest of this entire process.

-- B. Second, put yourself in the position of the source you would like to solicit.
-Answer these (and other) questions:

-- 1. Why would this person, group, or corporation be interested in funding this project?
-What's in it for them how might this relationship advance their goals and strengths?
+Second, put yourself in the position of the source you would like to solicit.
+Answer these (and other) questions.
+Why would this person, group, or corporation be interested in funding this project?
+What's in it for them - how might this relationship advance their goals and strengths?
 Do your respective missions align?

-- 2. Why your organization?
+Why your organization?
+Why Yale?
+Why now?

-- 3. Why Yale?

-- 4. Why now?

-- C. Write a proposal: this is required to advance to the next step.
+Write a proposal: this is required to advance to the next step.
+This should include a proposed budget, a Letter of Inquiry and a tentative list of sources which you would like to solicit.

-- 1. Proposed budget

-- 2. Draft of Letter of Inquiry

-- 3. Tentative list of sources which you would like to solicit.

 II.
-MEETING WITH YALE COLLEGE DEAN'S OFFICE
+MEETING WITH THE YALE COLLEGE DEAN'S OFFICE

 After thoroughly considering all of the questions above, make an appointment with the Yale College Dean's Office.
-Contact Teri Barbuto, Senior Administrative Assistant, Yale College Dean's Office (phone: 432-2907, email: therese.barbuto@yale.edu) to make an appointment with Dean Betty Trachtenberg, Dean of Student Affairs, to discuss seeking money outside of Yale for your project/activity.
+Contact Teri Barbuto, Senior Administrative Assistant, Yale College Dean's Office (phone: 432-2907, email: therese.barbuto@yale.edu) to make an appointment with Betty Trachtenberg, Dean of Student Affairs, to discuss seeking money outside of Yale for your project/activity.